The Evans Connection Part 1: The Minoans Discovered

 It was the publication of the ROM ‘Minoan’ goddess in volume 4 of The Palace of Minos that convinced even those with doubts that she was indeed genuine:

-For more on this exchange see my earlier post.
+For more on this exchange see my earlier article.

-In tomorrow's post - Part 2: The Minoans Created - I will consider the way in which Evans promoted his vision of the Minoans, which resulted in a thriving industry in replicas and fakes.
+In tomorrow's article–Part 2: The Minoans Created – I will consider the way that Evans promoted his vision of the Minoans, which resulted in a thriving industry in replicas and fakes.

 Further Reading